Diocesan Review Board meets

-The 17 appointed members include attorneys, counselors, educators, pastors, pastoral ministers, pediatricians and psychiatrists, as well as people from the professions of criminal justice, human resources, law enforcement and social services.
+The 17 appointed members include one priest, one deacon and one religious sister.
+The remaining members are lay people and are attorneys, counselors, educators, pastoral ministers, pediatricians and psychiatrists, as well as people from the professions of criminal justice, human resources, law enforcement and social services.
 They come from parishes in the following counties of the Diocese: Boone, Callaway, Cole, Crawford, Marion, Moniteau and Montgomery.

-Members have agreed that they would keep their identity private, to allow themselves to be free of outside influence in advising Bishop McKnight.
+Personal identities of members are kept private, to allow them to be free of outside influence in advising Bishop McKnight.

 The Charter has mandated that every diocese in the United States have a review board; the Diocese of Jefferson City has had a consultative body for the bishop since 2003.